nasa/GeneLab-Training/On-Demand/Access_Processing_JN.md

 During this hands-on activity, we will process an RNA sequencing (RNAseq) dataset hosted on OSDR using a Jupyter Notebook (JN) within a Jupyter Lab environment.
 > _Notes:_
 > - _We'll be using GitPod, so if you haven't done so already, follow [these instructions](GitPod_Instructions.md) to get your GitPod account set up._
-> - _This JN will be completed in two separate hands-on activities.
-If you are starting the second hands-on activity, you must re-run all steps completed in the first hands-on activity before running the steps in activity 2._
+> - _This JN will be completed in two separate modules.
+If you are starting the hands-on activity in MODULE 3, you must re-run all steps completed in the hands-on activity in MODULE 2 before running the steps associated with MODULE 3._

 <br>